 Daily scooping is recommended, it takes all of 2 minutes with a common kitchen sieve, a kitty litter box scoop or a mulch/compost rake and a small piece of hardware cloth zip-tied to it.

 The hardware cloth should be the smallest mesh available, this 1/2" wire was too large.

 The run is not completely enclosed and as such, rain does get the sand wet from time-to-time.
 When that happens, I either use a shovel to turn it or roto-tiller to freshen it up.
 Since it dries up so quickly, once turned, it will break up nicely.
 Approximately once a year, or if the sand begins to smell, I sprinkle Sweet PDZ (aka: Healthy World Pet Deod.) in the run and turn it in with the roto-tiller.
-Pelletized lime is safe for use around chickens and is brown, so it does not draw attention to itself for the chickens to identify and pick out (as they do with vermiculite in my planters).
+For much more information on the benefits of Sweet PDZ in the coop and run, visit THIS article.

 References and further reading: